13 May 2021

-How to speed up your TypeScript project?
+How to speed up a TypeScript project

 TypeScript became a standard for backend (Node.js) and frontend (Angular/React) development.
 The types it brings allow us to develop apps with the confidence that we won’t make any silly mistakes.
 It doesn’t relieve us from the responsibility of using best coding practices, but it does make developers’ lives a bit easier.
 Yet there is one downside of TS.
 It’s compile time.
 So, let’s talk about how to speed up your TypeScript project.